Hancapo/Arbolito/README.md

+# Arbolito

+A multi-purpose tool for GTA 5, meant to be used with map files.

-# YmapPropSplitter
+# Features

-A tool to separate entities from YMAP from a group of YTYP and then create new YMAP files with those entities
+* YMAP Splitter (using YTYPs)
+* YMAP Merger
+* Train Tracks mover